Peeler Ranch History

 Being a young Texas lawman, Graves is reported to have heard from an Arizona lawman of the hired gunman’s hideout location in Arizona.
 Graves apparently disappeared from Texas for several weeks.
 A while after Grave’s return, report funneled to Texas that the outlaw had been found shot dead in his Arizona cabin located far up a remote canyon.
 Apparently, Graves was never questioned.

-Dust Bowl, Great Depression, WWII, and AMPeeler Ranch build-up and heirs beginning the sell-out
+Dust Bowl, Great Depression, WWII, and Industrial Agriculture

 The first recorded buck enrolled in the Boone & Crockett record books is taken off the A.M.Peeler Ranch.